 - A husband caring for his wife who now barely recognizes him because of dementia.

-- A family trying to surround a family member who is going through extensive chemotherapy treatments after a reoccurrence of cancer.
+- A family trying to surround a family member who is going through extensive chemotherapy treatments after a recurrence of cancer.

 - A wife and children trying to adjust after the husband, the family breadwinner, has become disabled due to a degenerative condition or accident.